-See comments on the correct use of Annex K functions in 6.8.1 Buffer boundary violation 6.8 Buffer boundary violation [HCB], will return whatever is in location x[i] even if i were equal to -10 or 10 (assuming either subscript was still within the address space of the program).
+will return whatever is in location x[i] even if i were equal to -10 or 10 (assuming either subscript is still within the address space of the program).
 This could be sensitive information or even a return address, which if altered could change the program flow.